 Ongoing work by Dyer et al. (2021b, draft) maps climate information flows in the Awash basin, Ethiopia, with an aim to understand (i) how climate information is used in the water sector, and (ii) how it is created and transformed.
 The research investigates barriers to climate information use for decision making, along with good practices that can be scaled up.
 This study focuses on seasonal-forecast information which is more widely available and actively disseminated than long-term projections of climate change.
 However, the goal is to take lessons about challenges or successes in communicating seasonal forecasts within the water sector that can then be applied to future efforts to create and disseminate information about long-term climate change.

-Figure 36: Dr Meron Teferi Taye presents REACH results to members of the Awash Basin Development Office in Adama, Ethiopia, in November 2018.
+Figure 36: Dr Meron Teferi Taye presents REACH results to members of the Awash Basin Development Office, ad Notes at the REACH stakeholder meeting with the Awash Basin Development Office in Adama in November 2018.
 Photos: Alice Chautard.